ralacerda/ralacerda/README.md

 # Hi there! 👋

-My name is Renato, and I am transitioning my career from biology to front-end web development
+My name is Renato, and I am front-end web development

 ## About me

 - 🔭 I enjoy creating static websites and single-page applications with a focus on accessibility and speed
-- 🌱 I am currently learning Nuxt and ways to improve my code
-- 📌 Next, I want to learn more about SSR and Edge Functions
-- 👯 I'm looking to collaborate on Javascript, Vue.js and Astro projects with code or documentation
 - 🗣️ I am fluent in Portuguese and English, and I am currently learning Spanish
 - 🐧 I am an enthusiast of GNU/Linux and Free Software